Located in the foothills of the Himalayas, the Indian city of Dehradun is home to Pestalozzi World’s Indian Village which was established in 2004.

 It is a home away from home for 90 girls and 48 boys.
 About one-third of its children are Indian, one-third are from Nepal, and the families of the other third are Tibetan refugees.

-In the evenings after school and at weekends they: Play sports such as football and volleyball; Tend their organic gardens; Learn skills such as carpentry, cookery and needlework; Participate in clubs such as art, dance and drama; and Help prepare meals and keep their surroundings clean and well maintained.
+In the evenings after school and at weekends they play sports such as football and volleyball; tend to their organic gardens; learn skills such as carpentry, cookery and needlework; participate in clubs such as art, dance and drama; and help prepare meals and keep their surroundings clean and well maintained.

 Many children in the Village sing in a choir and take music lessons.
 Tutors come to the village in the evening to help students with school work.